MicrosoftDocs/microsoft-salescopilot-docs/articles/set-up-sales-chat.md

 > [!NOTE]
 > - You can customize the list of record types in Sales agent settings independently without affecting Forms settings.
 > - For Dynamics 365, if you've set up Sales agent before January 2026 and added record types in Forms settings, those record types will be available in Sales agent by default.

+> [!IMPORTANT]
+> To initialize the Sales agent and set up the connection to your CRM, you must open the **Sales Chat** settings page at least once from the [Sales app administrator settings](./administrator-settings-sales-app.md#access-administrator-settings).
+When you load the page for the first time, it triggers the initialization process and loads the supported entities for use in the Sales agent.
+Without this step, the initialization can't be triggered automatically.

 ### Default record types